Marlyns-GitHub/CIS-Automate/README.md

 3. Use

-After downloading CIS_Automate, you need to create a folder called Compliance anywhere and extract CIS_Automate on it, your Compliance folder must contain:
+After downloading CIS_Automate, the Compliance folder can be anywhere and must contain:

 - CIS_MENU.ps1
 - 00_GPO_Compliance.ps1